jaharding57/290aT2b/README.md

 Saturday, and I don't want to do all that right now.
 THEN, I made sure to vet each sequence, and I was pretty impressed with what 4o came up with in one-shot.
 Kinda wild.

-What value am I going to provide if machines are this intelligent now?
-Existential crisis, later, though.
+I wanted to add more styling and such, but I am not sure I will have time to do so.